verrazzano/docs/content/en/docs/setup/install/multicluster.md

 </div>
 {{< /clipboard >}}

-**NOTE**: Even after a deregistration, any applications that you previously deployed to the managed cluster will continue running on that cluster.
+**NOTE**: Even after deregistration, any applications that you deployed previously to the managed cluster will continue running on that cluster.